Shadrach, Meshach, and Abednego

-Shadrach, Meshach, and Abednego (Hebrew names Hananiah, Mishael, and Azariah) are figures from the biblical Book of Daniel, primarily chapter 3.
-In the narrative, the three Hebrew men are thrown into a fiery furnace by Nebuchadnezzar II, King of Babylon for refusing to bow to the king's image.
-The three are preserved from harm and the king sees four men walking in the flames, "the fourth ... like the Son of God".
-They are first mentioned in Daniel 1, where alongside Daniel they are brought to Babylon to study Chaldean language and literature with a view to them serving at the King's court, and their Hebrew names are replaced with Chaldean or Babylonian names.
+Shadrach, Meshach, and Abednego (Hebrew names Hananiah, Mishael, and Azariah) are figures from chapter 3 of the biblical Book of Daniel.
+In the narrative, the three Jewish men are thrown into a fiery furnace by Nebuchadnezzar II, King of Babylon for refusing to bow to the king's image.
+The three are preserved from harm and the king sees four men walking in the flames, "the fourth ... like a son of God".
+They are first mentioned in Daniel 1, where alongside Daniel they are brought to Babylon to study Chaldean Aramaic language and literature with a view to serving at the King's court, and their Hebrew names are replaced with Babylonian names.

 The first six chapters of Daniel are stories dating from the late Persian/early Hellenistic period, and Daniel's absence from the story of the Hebrew children in the fiery furnace suggests that it may originally have been independent.
 It forms a pair with the story of Daniel in the lions' den, both making the point that the God of the Jews will deliver those who are faithful to him.

 Summary

-King Nebuchadnezzar set up a golden image in the plain of Dura (meaning dwelling) and commanded that all his officials bow before it.
-All who failed to do so would be thrown into a blazing furnace.
+King Nebuchadnezzar set up a golden image in the plain of Dura and commanded that all his officials bow before it.
+All who failed to do so would be thrown into a furnace.
 Certain officials informed the king that the three Jewish youths Hananiah, Mishael, and Azariah, who bore the Babylonian names Shadrach, Meshach, and Abednego, and whom the king had appointed to high office in Babylon, were refusing to worship the golden statue.
 The three were brought before Nebuchadnezzar, where they informed the king that God would be with them.
-Nebuchadnezzar commanded that they be thrown into the fiery furnace, heated seven times hotter than normal, but when the king looked, he saw four figures walking unharmed in the flames, the fourth "like a son of God."
+Nebuchadnezzar commanded that they be thrown into the fiery furnace, heated seven times hotter than normal, but when the king looked, he saw four figures walking unharmed in the flames, the fourth "like a son of God," meaning he is a divine being.
 Seeing this, Nebuchadnezzar brought the youths out of the flames, and the fire had not had any effect on their bodies.
 The hair of their heads was not singed, their cloaks were not harmed, and no smell of fire was on them.
-The king then promoted them to high office, decreeing that anyone, who spoke against God, should be torn limb from limb.
+The king then promoted them to high office, decreeing that anyone who spoke against God should be torn limb from limb.